blockchainTrucker/Blockchain-Project/README.md

 The faucet allows a wallet address to receive 1 coin per hour.

-Thw Wallet allows you to create a new wallet, recover your wallet from mnemonic, and send coins.
+The Wallet allows you to create a new wallet, recover your wallet from mnemonic, and send coins.